Highlights Of The Pyeongchang Olympics Closing Ceremony, In Photos

 toggle caption

 Drones light up the sky in the shape of Soohorang, the white tiger Pyeongchang Winter Olympic Games mascot.
+The winning athletes were given plush tigers in Soohorang's image.

 Martin Bernetti/AFP/Getty Images